Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 26 November 2025 12.30.07 UTC
+- WIB: Rabu, 26 November 2025 13.43.49 UTC
-- WITA: Rabu, 26 November 2025 13.30.07 UTC
+- WITA: Rabu, 26 November 2025 14.43.49 UTC
-- WIT: Rabu, 26 November 2025 14.30.07 UTC
+- WIT: Rabu, 26 November 2025 15.43.49 UTC

 Kutipan Inspiratif:
-"Sound become music, movement becomes dance, smile becomes laughter & life becomes celebration.
-When old friend keep in touch.
-Happy friends day!!!"
+"Why are we, as a nation so obsessed with foreign things?
+Is it a legacy of our colonial years?
+We want foreign television sets.
+We want foreign shirts.
+We want foreign technology.
+Why this obsession with everything imported?"

-Kategori: friendship
+Kategori: technology